 Friendship has expanded to other quilting guilds along the West Coast.
-The guild is yearly involved with Hands Across the Water – a day or two event aimed at celebrating, studying and learning the art of quilting.
+The guild is yearly involved with Hands Across the Water, a day or two event aimed at celebrating, studying and learning the art of quilting.

 Besides having regular displays of our ongoing work at local venues (the museum, the art gallery, the Tidemark Theatre), the guild has hosted several very successful quilt shows.
-Our 1st in 1999 “Quilting Up a Storm” was the model for the 2002 “Hearth and Home” quilt show and most recently in 2005 the quilt show “As Time Goes By”.

 Education has been a priority for the guild, hosting many workshops with talented instructors from many corners of the world.